tony-waters/tony-waters.github.io/_posts/2026-09-01-resilience4j-rate-limiter.md

 2. Call `email-service` outside the database transaction.
 3. Update the order's email status in a second transaction.

-This keeps database connections out of the rate-limit wait, but introduces a [dual-write problem](https://www.confluent.io/blog/dual-write-problem/): if the process crashes between these steps, the database state and the external side effect can become inconsistent.
+This keeps database connections out of the rate-limit wait, but introduces a [dual-write problem](https://www.confluent.io/blog/dual-write-problem/).
+If the process crashes between these steps, the database state and what actually happened can become inconsistent.

 The flow is also still synchronous.
 The HTTP request thread remains blocked while `rest-service` waits for `email-service`.
 So although this design protects the database connection pool, it does not free the request thread.
-To avoid holding that thread as well, email delivery needs to move to asynchronous processing, such as a background worker, transactional outbox, or message queue.
+To avoid holding that thread as well, email delivery would need to move to asynchronous processing.

 If `email-service` is unavailable rather than merely rate limited, the order has already been saved.
 The email call fails, `rest-service` records the email status as `FAILED`, and the API can still return the newly created order.
 That is better than losing the order entirely, but it does not provide durable email recovery.
-Without an outbox or queue, there is no independent worker that can reliably discover the failed email and retry it later.

-A more robust version of this design uses a [transactional outbox](https://developer.confluent.io/courses/microservices/the-transactional-outbox-pattern/).
+One way of fixing this is by using a [transactional outbox](https://developer.confluent.io/courses/microservices/the-transactional-outbox-pattern/).
 The order and an `email_requested` outbox record are written in the same database transaction.
-A separate worker then reads the outbox, calls `email-service`, and marks the message as processed after a successful delivery.
+A separate process reads the outbox, calls `email-service`, and marks the message as processed after a successful delivery.

 This keeps the database transaction short while also creating a durable record of work that still needs to be completed.